latin-dict/latin-dict.github.io/_dictionaries/Comenius2014.md

 [Download][2] files compiled for dictionary shells.
 Format Slob is recommended for GoldenDict, read [documentation][3] about other dictionary shells.

+Version in DSL (ABBYY Lingvo) format can be found in the [Dadako' Knigohran](http://dadako.narod.ru/paperpoe.htm).

 ## Exemplum